RELS 100. Introduction to Religious Studies. 3 Credits.

 Supervised reading and study on an individual basis.
 Repeatable to 8 credits.
 Prerequisite: Instructor consent.
 Repeatable to 8 credits.
 F,S.

 Projects in Religion is a course that allows students to engage in non-traditional, non-classroom based projects in religious studies.
 Projects may include internships, practicums, research or teaching assistantships, community engagement activities, or other projects that may differ from semester to semester.
 Students may enroll in this course with permission of instructor, but some projects (e.g., internships) may be selective and subject to an application process.
-Repeatable up to 12 credits.
 Prerequisite: Permission of instructor.
 Repeatable to 12 credits.
-On demand.
+F,S.